park-sangbeom/park-sangbeom.github.io/_posts/2024-01-03-how-to-set-up-ROS.md

   - setup
   - ubuntu
   - robotics
-description: "A comprehensive guide on installing and configuring ROS (Robot Operating System) on Ubuntu"
+description: "A simplified guide on installing and configuring ROS (Robot Operating System) on Ubuntu"
 use_math: true
 classes: wide
 giscus_comments: false